Saoussen-CH/content_creation_mas_workshop/README.md

 # Verify
 python --version  # Should show: Python 3.11.13

+# Windows Note: If pyenv command not found, restart terminal or use:
+# pyenv-win install 3.11.13
+# pyenv-win local 3.11.13
 ```

 The project includes a `.python-version` file that automatically activates Python 3.11.13.